rbowen/spark-website/downloads.md

 <a href="https://pypi.org/project/pyspark/">PySpark</a> is now available in pypi.
 To install just run `pip install pyspark`.

-### Convenience Docker Container Images
+### Installing with Docker

+Spark docker images are available from Dockerhub under the accounts of both [The Apache Software Foundation](https://hub.docker.com/r/apache/spark/) and [Official Images](https://hub.docker.com/_/spark).

-[Spark Docker Container images are available from DockerHub](https://hub.docker.com/r/apache/spark-py/tags), these images contain non-ASF software and may be subject to different license terms.
+Note that, these images contain non-ASF software and may be subject to different license terms.
+Please check their [Dockerfiles](https://github.com/apache/spark-docker) to verify whether to verify whether they are compatible with your deployment.

 ### Release notes for stable releases